 The Wisdom Argument

 A common argument by the so-called “Jehovah Witnesses” is that Jesus is the “wisdom” mentioned in Proverbs the 8th chapter.
-Thus, Jesus is a created being.
+Thus, Jesus is a created being (Proverbs 8:22).

 If one lets them define the terms, such seems reasonable.
-But, who ever said that “wisdom” here refers to Jesus?
+But who ever said that “wisdom” here refers to Jesus?
 Not one New Testament writer ever makes such a point.
 These verses are never quoted and applied to Jesus.
 Never does any Bible writer here or elsewhere ever say that the reference here is to Jesus.
 Robert Morey writes, “This passage refers to ‘wisdom’ and not to Christ.”
 Another consideration is this, “wisdom,” that is being spoken of in Proverbs, is pictured as female.
 Notice that this is true (Read Prov.
 1:20-23; Prov.
 2:1-11; Prov.
 8:1-3, etc.).
 This seems to be a significant blow to anyone that would attempt to use this passage to prove that Jesus was merely created.
+Robert Morey recommends this when studying with one who uses this argument, “Have him read Provers 2:1-7 and try putting Christ in every place where wisdom is mentioned.
+This does away with his argument in a hurry.”
+(Robert Morey, How to answer a Jehovah’s Witness, p.
+20).

 The Firstborn Argument